makrami/solidity-crash-course/README.md

 ### Writing some Smart Contract examples
 These are some examples of smart contracts we are going to develop in this course:
-1. Hello World Contract
-2. Simple Storage Contract
+1. Simple Storage Contract
-3. Storage Factory Contract
+2. Storage Factory Contract
-4. Fund Me Contract
+3. Fund Me Contract